sea12314/Hardcore/README.md

 ## Requirements

-- Java 17
+- Java 11, 16, or 17
-- Minecraft Server (Spigot or Paper) 1.19 or higher
+- Minecraft Server (Spigot or Paper) 1.16 or higher

 ## Installation